Tailgating food safety

 - If electricity is available on site or you have an auto converter, slow cookers are an option for keeping hot foods hot.
 To retain heat, keep the cover on the slow cooker until serving.

-- Hot foods should be held at 140°F or above.
-This can be determined by using a food thermometer.
+- Hot foods should be held at 140 F or above.
+Use a food thermometer to check the temperature.

 Grill it right